 How is it used?

 Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that causes inflammation, pain, stiffness, and destructive changes in the hands, feet, and other joints throughout the body.
-There are a variety of treatments available to minimise the complications of RA, but they depend on making an accurate diagnosis and on beginning treatment before the development of significant joint damage.
+There are a variety of treatments available to minimise the complications of RA, but they depend on making an accurate and early diagnosis and on beginning treatment before the development of significant joint damage.
 Rheumatoid factor (RF) has been the main autoantibody test used to help in the diagnosis of RA and distinguish it from other types of arthritis and other inflammatory processes.
-However, the RF test is not reliable; it can be negative in patients who have clinical signs of RA and positive in patients who do not e.g. in patients with infections, or in the elderly.
+However, the RF test has poor specificity for RA; it can be negative in patients who have clinical signs of RA and positive in many different patients who do not, e.g. in patients with infections or in the elderly.

-CCP antibodies are much more specific for diagnosis of RA, meaning that if present they are more likely to indicate the presence of RA.
+CCP antibodies have a slightly better sensitivity for RA but their main advantage is that they are much more specific for diagnosis of RA, meaning that if present they are more likely to indicate the presence of RA.